khsjursen/ML_MB_Norway/README.md

 Dataset of point mass balance for glaciers in Norway used data used in this study can be found at: https://doi.org/10.58059/sjse-6w92

-Other data files used in the Notebooks can be found at: [insert DOI]

 ## License
 This project is licensed under the terms of the MIT License.
 See LICENSE for details.